 A step-by-step sustainable collection

-More comfort and quality means also better fabrics that contribute to a better environment and to more long-lasting products for you.
+No Excess stands for comfort and quality.
+This also means better fabrics that contribute to a better environment and to more long-lasting products for you.
 Step by step we are creating a collection that becomes more sustainable.
 We are doing this by carefully selecting materials.
-As example for the filling of jackets recycled PET bottles are used.

 Linen is a natural, sustainable material that is cultivated in areas with a moderate climate.

-The cultivation of linen uses less water, less fertilizers, and less pesticides than regular cotton.
-The fabric is extremely durable, which gives the material its great longevity.
+The cultivation of linen uses less water, less fertilizers, and less pesticides than conventional cotton.
+The fabric is strong and durable, which gives the material its great longevity.

 With each denim collection we develop, we try to further minimize our impact.